-We charge a \$20.00 student fee for each student enrolled at NES.
-This supports the school in a number of activities including some of the following events: Terry Fox Nutrition Break, Halloween Activities, Christmas Activities, and Summer Send-off Supplies.
+We charge a \$25.00 student fee for each student enrolled at NES.
+This supports the school in several scheduled activities including some of the following events: Halloween Activities, Christmas Activities, and Summer Send-off.
 Please note you may still be asked (optional) to participate in other campaigns/charities for our school and partners.
 Fees are due to the office in September.
-School supplies for 2022-23 can be purchased through the school for a fee of \$52.50 but orders must be into the office by mid-June.
-We do not order extra school supply packs.
+School supplies are purchased through the school for a fee of \$60.00.
+Please be sure to make full payment by October 1st.